newtheatre/website/_content/edfringe-2020.md

 In your email you must include:

-* Your availability for callbacks on {% include date.html date="ef-auditions-callbacks" %}
+* Your availability for callbacks on Saturday 8th May
-* Your phone number and your availability to be called on {% include date.html date="ef-casting" %}.
+* Your phone number and your availability to be called on Sunday 9th May.
 If you do not give us your phone number we will not be able to cast you as we conduct casting by calling actors throughout the day.

 If you are experiencing any difficulties do not hesitate to contact {% include committee.html role="external" format="inline" %}.